rising-dancho/rising-dancho/README.md

 - 🐢 quotes:
 - "train so hard that winning becomes inevitable"
 - "most peoples limitations are self imposed"
-- "nothing in life is to be feared, it is only to be understood."
+- "nothing in life is to be feared, it is only to be understood"
 - "your lack of commitment is an insult to those who believe in you"
 - "excellence is the capacity to take pain for a long period of time"
 - "your next move is more important than your last mistake"